Teacher in Charge: N. Dow.

 Year 12 (NCEA Level 2), Science - Mātauranga Pūtaiao

-This course has six documented assessments - two 3 credit and one 4 credit practical internal credits on Redox reactions, Qualitative analysis and Quantitative analysis and two 4 credit externals on Organic chemistry and Reactivity.
+This course has six documented assessments - two 3 credit and one 4 credit internal assessment on redox reactions, quantitative analysis and an optional report plus one 5 credit and two 4 credit externals.

 You want to keep your career options open or if you are considering a career in any science or in law, writing , politics, farming or a trade or or if you are just interested in the world around you and want to be able to make informed decisions about consumer products and your effect on the environment.